 This means that you may be conditionally admitted following completion of steps I & II, but NOT receive a seat if you then fail to complete STEP III on time.

 Applicants who have already participated on a UW Oshkosh College of Nursing-sponsored study abroad program will be assigned to the waiting list AFTER applicants who have not participated on a UW Oshkosh College of Nursing-sponsored study abroad program.
 These waiting list spaces will be assigned in the order in which these applicants complete STEPs I & II of the application process.

 If you are on the waiting list, you may receive a seat if applicants who have been conditionally admitted have not completed STEP III by the deadline.
 After the deadline, seats are assigned in the order in which qualified applicants have completed all three steps

-STEP IV (post-application deadline): TBA by the OIE
+STEP IV (post-application deadline): TBD by the OIE

 Application STEPs & Application Checklist

 Complete the three steps below in order, or work on all three steps simultaneously.
 Check off items as you SUBMIT them to the Office of International Education.